CLIP-QDA: An Explainable Concept Bottleneck Model: Background and Related Work

+\updateremi{The term Concept Bottleneck Model (CBM), as outlined in \citet{koh2020concept}, \revisremi{refers to} to the implementation of a bottleneck reliant on human-specified concepts to execute a task, predominantly image classification.
+Consequently, the resultant algorithm inherently facilitates enhanced interpretability.
+While the term itself is relatively recent, it characterizes a lineage of methods that were employed in earlier research \citep{kumar2009attribute,lampert2009learning,koh2020concept,losch2019interpretability}.
+However, despite the advantages offered by CBMs in terms of better understanding, early implementations encountered challenges stemming from the requirement for dedicated datasets.
+These datasets needed to encompass not only inputs and labels but also incorporate human-specified concepts for each sample.}

-While the concept of CBM has its origins prior to the rise of DNNs \citep{kumar2009attribute,lampert2009learning}, and CLIP \citep{koh2020concept,losch2019interpretability}, the emergence of this multimodal foundational model has opened up novel opportunities.
+\updateremi{In this context}, the emergence of multimodal foundational models has opened up novel opportunities.
 Recent research \citep{yang2023language,oikarinen2023label} has leveraged large language models to directly construct concepts from CLIP text embeddings, opening the door to a family of CLIP-based CBMs.
 Additionally, efforts have been made to create sparse CLIP-based CBMs \citep{panousis2023sparse,feng2023leveraging}. \citet{yan2023learning} explore methods to achieve superior representations with minimal labels. \citet{yuksekgonul2022post} capitalize on the CLIP embedding spaces, considering concepts as activation vectors.
 Finally, \citet{kim2023grounding} build upon the idea of activation vectors to discover counterfactuals.